dmbarbour/glas/docs/GlasProg.md

 # Program Model for Glas

-In the intermediate representation, a program is an abstract [namespace](GlasNamespaces.md) containing definitions in a Lisp-like [abstract assembly](AbstractAssembly.md).
+In the intermediate representation, a program is an abstract [namespace](GlasNamespaces.md) of definitions using a Lisp-like [abstract assembly](AbstractAssembly.md).
+An application namespace must define methods recognized by the runtime, e.g. start, step, switch, signal, settings, http, and rpc.
+The abstract assembly references undefined names, typically with a '%' prefix, as primitive AST constructors or keywords.

+ and ' an interface via this namespace.

 Assembly constructors are provided via names with a '%' prefix, e.g. `(%sum Expr1 Expr2)` might represent a primitive expression to compute and return the sum of two expressions.

 Abstraction through the namespace ensures extension, restriction, and intervention on subprograms is supported via systematic rewrites of names.
 However, such rewrites are expensive, resulting in a bloated and redundant namespace.
 Ideally, the abstract assembly should support additional layers of abstraction, e.g. parameters, external wiring, algebraic effects.